nghianguyentek/my.uopeople.edu/algorithms/analysis/README.md

 ### Upper bound

-The highest growth rate that the algorithm can have
+The upper or highest growth rate that the algorithm can have

-Big-oh notation, &Omicron; - has an upper bound to its growth rate of*
+Big-oh notation, &Omicron; - has an upper bound to its growth rate of *f(n)* (i.e., maximum resource amount that an algorithm needs for some class of inputs of size *n*)

 ### Lower bound

 The lowest growth rate that the algorithm can have

-Big-omega notation, &Omega; - least amount of a resource that an algorithm needs for some class of input
+Big-omega notation, &Omega; - least amount of a resource that an algorithm needs for some class of inputs of size *n* (i.e., has a lower bound to its growth rate of *f(n)*)

-### &theta; notation
+### &Theta; notation

 Big-theta notation, &Theta; - upper and lower bounds are the same